flatiron/blacksmith/articles/basic/getting-started/how-to-debug-node-applictions/article.md

-Often times, in the node community people debug simply with a liberal sprinkle of `console.log` statements.
+Often times, not just in the Node.js community but in software at large, people debug simply with a liberal sprinkle of standard output statements.
 This allows you to track down where unexpected values are being generated.
-However, this method can be slow or not robust enough.
+However, this method can be tedious, or worse yet, not robust enough to detect the real problem.

 #Set up